 "Beethoven is not only still numbered amongst the living, but is at a period of life where the mind, if in corpore sano, is in its fullest vigor, for he has not yet completed his fifty-second year.
 Unfortunately, however, he is suffering under a privation that to a musician is intolerable - he is almost totally bereft of the sense of hearing; insomuch that it is said he cannot render the tones of his pianoforte audible to himself.
 The Sonata, op.
 111 consists of two movements.
 The first betrays a violent effort to produce something in the shape of a novelty.
 In it are visible some of those dissonances the harshness of which may have escaped the observation of the composer...."

 This article is the perfect historical preamble to how prevailing attitudes of hatred lead to horrible things.
-The writer of this article's Anti-Semetic rant is a clear foreshadowing to the horrible policies that would be set in motion by the Germans and Austrians during World War II.
+The writer of this article's anti-Semitic rant is a clear foreshadowing of the horrible policies that would be set in motion by the Germans and Austrians during World War II.
 These policies would be fueled by the ignorant attitudes that were similar to the writer of this article.

 "If Mahler's music would speak Yiddish, it would be perhaps unintelligible to me.
 But it is repulsive to me because it acts Jewish.
 This is to say that it speaks musical German, but with an accent, with an inflection, and above all, with the gestures of an eastern, all too eastern Jew.
 So, even to those whom it does not offend directly, it can not possibly communicate anything.
 One does not have to be repelled by Mahler's artistic personality in order to realize the complete emptiness and vacuity of an art in which the spasm of an impotent mock-Titanism reduces itself to a frank gratification of common seamstress-like sentimentality."